fieldtrip/website/workshop/hangzhou2026/acquisition.md

 ### Constructing the gradiometer definition

-For the analysis we need a `grad` structure that specifies for each channel the position, orientation and label.
+For the analysis we need a `grad_xyz` structure that specifies for each channel the position, orientation and label.
 We assume that each OPM sensor measures the magnetic field in three orthogonal directions, which we will call x, y and z.
 We define a single OPM sensor with three channels as a template.

     opm_single = [];
     opm_single.label = {